astrotutor9/Pico_Simple_Micropython_Rover/README.md

     # here goes the code to work
 ```

 And functions can call other functions into use.
 So a function for the rover to go forwards can have two functions for each motor to go forwards.
 So the code to make the rover to go forward could now start to look like this.
-The Pico is stil set up with the LED at this point.
+The Pico is still set up with the LED at this point.

 ```
 # A simple coding exercise to build a two wheeled rover using